andewx/gofft/README.md

 ## What
 I took [an existing](https://github.com/ktye/fft) FFT implementation in Go, cleaned and improved the code API and performance, and replaced the permutation step with an algorithm that works with no temp array.

-Performance was more than doubled over the original code, and is consistently the fastest Go FFT library (see benchmarks below)
+Performance was more than doubled over the original code, and is consistently the fastest Go FFT library (see benchmarks below) while remaining in pure Go.

 Added convolution functions `Convolve(x, y)`, `FastConvolve(x, y)`, `MultiConvolve(x...)`, `FastMultiConvolve(X)`, which implement the discrete convolution and a new hierarchical convolution algorithm that has utility in a number of CS problems.
 This computes the convolution of many arrays in O(n\*ln(n)<sup>2</sup>) run time, and in the case of FastMultiConvolve O(1) additional space.